snwfdhmp/errlog/README.md

 ### Custom Configuration Example

-Now let's see what we can do with a custom configuration.
+Let's see what we can do with a custom configuration.

 ```golang
 debug := errlog.NewLogger(&errlog.Config{